Markobritt/Marketing-Website/README.md

 # Marketing-Website
-- website for a digital marketing agency
+- Website for marketing agency that specializes in the Chiropractic and Plastic Surgery niche.
+- One page lander website.
+Without an About navigation tab

 ## 05-03-2024
 - Finished HTML base code for website.
 Adding CSS tomorrow